The Short Story

 I specialize in working with local companies so that I can get to know the people behind them and help them craft a promotional video that will forge a connection with their customers.

-I believe in supporting my community, so I also take on small nonprofits with great missions as pro bono clients.
+I believe in supporting my community, so I also offer discounts for small nonprofits with great missions.

 My Boston Terriers inspired my logo.